istio/istio.io/content/en/blog/2022/centralized-east-west-gateway/index.md

 ## Related works

 There are a few proposals in the istio community to address those problems mentioned above.
-For example, sidecars can be installed on each node instead of each pod, [1].
+For example, (sidecars can be installed on each node instead of each pod)[1].
 This way, the number of sidecars used can be reduced dramatically, and the delay is also reduced because the requests only need to go through one sidecar.
 However, this approach needs modifications on the node, and it can also cause resource competition between application and sidecars.
 Moreover, the upgrading and maintenance for the sidecars can be as demanding as the per-pod sidecar mode.

-A recently released document from istio proposes a similar centralized sidecar idea[2].
+A recently released document from Istio (proposes a similar centralized sidecar idea)[2].
 Since the sidecars are moved out of the nodes, it faces the similar problems we mentioned above: how to accomplish mtls and tracing features that are covered by the local sidecars.
 The solution used is to install an agent on the node.
 By this way, it provides comparable features to the original sidecars.
 However, because an agent is involved, complexity is introduced when the agent is installed or upgraded.
 It's a great solution for applications where those features are needed.
 For the HTTP applications that do not require mtls and end-to-end tracing, we still recommend our solution, where no modification on node is required.

 ## Configuration examples